 - informal diction - conversational or friendly writing style

 Though diction is highly personal, it's also important to remember your audience when choosing an appropriate style.
 Consider the examples below to help you understand the way diction changes the writer's message.

-In writing, the rules of grammar ensure that what you say will be understood by your audience.
+The rules of grammar ensure that your writing is understandable.
 However, within the general framework of the English language, you can also choose to write formally or informally.
 There are different degrees of formality in writing, and these range from highly formal research papers to quick texts you might send to a friend.

-Formal diction involves choosing words that are polite and proper.
-Formal language is often filled with descriptive words that are quite precise, and sentences may be longer.
+Formal diction involves choosing descriptive, precise words that are polite and proper.
+Sentences in formal diction are often longer.
 Informal diction, on the other hand, often assumes that the audience already knows what you're talking about and generally uses shorter words.
 Sentences may be incomplete or ignore some finer points of grammar and usage.